Updated on April 11th, 2022

-Figuring out how to pay for college as a transfer student might seem like a challenge at first.
-However, there are plenty of options available, allowing students to handle their expenses with ease.
+Figuring out how to pay for college as a transfer student might initially seem like a challenge.
+However, plenty of options are available, allowing students to handle their expenses easily.
 Plus, your student may be eligible for transfer student scholarships, too.

 If your student plans on transferring to a different school, transfer student scholarships make paying for college easier.
 If you and your student are concerned about how to pay for college as a transfer student and want to learn about scholarships for transfer students, sign up for our free college scholarship webinar!
 Take a quick trip over to http://thescholarshipsystem.com/freewebinar to reserve a spot today.

-If you’d like to learn more about paying for college as a transfer student, here’s what you need to know.
+Here’s what you need to know if you’d like to learn more about paying for your college tuition as a transfer student.

 What Is a Transfer Student?

 If you’re trying to figure out the answer to “What’s a transfer student?” it isn’t overly complicated.
-In the simplest sense, a transfer student is any student who has prior college experience at a specific collegiate level with one school and is planning on attending another to finish their degree.
+In the simplest sense, a transfer student is any student who has prior college experience at a specific collegiate level with one school and plans on attending another to finish their degree.

-The transfer student category includes two-year college graduates who transition to a four-year institution to complete a bachelor’s.
-Additionally, any student who gathered some credits at one school without completing a degree who is starting classes at a new college potentially qualifies.
+The transfer student category includes community college students or two-year college graduates with an Associate’s degree who transition to a four-year university to complete a bachelor’s degree.
+Additionally, any student who gathered some credits at one school without completing a degree and is starting classes at a new college potentially qualifies.

-When a student begins a master’s or Doctoral program after earning a bachelor’s, their credit counts start over fresh.
-As a result, starting a new graduate degree doesn’t mean the student is transferring.
+When students begin a master’s or Doctoral program after a four-year college or earning a bachelor’s, their credit counts start over fresh.
+As a result, starting a new graduate degree after four-year college doesn’t mean the student is transferring.

 But students who start a graduate degree in one school and change to a different university to complete a program are transfer students.
-In that case, they need the new school to recognize their past work, putting them in the transfer category.
+In that case, they need the new school to recognize their merit based scholarships and past work, putting them in the transfer category.

 It is important to note that college credits earned prior to attending college don’t qualify a student as a transfer student.
 For example, AP and CLEP credits are handled differently and won’t cause a student to be classified as a transfer student.

-Paying for college as a transfer student isn’t unlike handling the cost of their first college.
-The main thing students need to consider is whether there is existing financial aid in place and whether managing it in a particular way is necessary.
-Otherwise, students use primarily the same process as they would when initially securing funding for their education.
+Paying for college as a transfer student isn’t unlike most college students handling the cost of their first college.
+The main thing incoming transfer students need to consider is whether existing financial assistance is in place and whether managing it in a particular way is necessary.
+Otherwise, college transfer students use primarily the same process as they would when initially securing funding for their higher education.

-If you want to find out more about financial aid for transfer students and other ways to make your student’s education affordable, here is a look at how to pay for college as a transfer student.
+If you want to learn more about financial aid for transfer students and other ways to make your student’s college education affordable, here is a look at how to pay for college as a transfer student.

 Related Video: Transfer Student Scholarships: Are they the best source of money for college?